bstadie/bstadie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am interested in developing machine intelligence.
-My work sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
+My research sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
 My most recent paper, [Invariance Through Inference](https://openreview.net/forum?id=vXGcHthY6v), provides a good overview of this setting.
 For more thoughts on generalization, see also my recent papers on [planning](https://arxiv.org/pdf/2011.12491.pdf) and [causal inference](https://arxiv.org/pdf/1808.07804.pdf).

 Short Bio